faithfulonoriobakpo/Backend-for-Online-Store/README.md

 This application makes use of the following libraries:

-- Postgres for the database
+- pg for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations